nd1012/JS-LINQ/README.md

 - `Execute` executes an action for each item, processes lazy and yields the return values (for use with `for` f.e.)
 - `ExecuteAsync` executes an asynchronous action for each item, processes lazy and yields the return values (for use with `for await` f.e.)
 - `ForEach` executes an action for each item (optional lazy in a new instance) (the return value may break the loop)
+- `ForEachAsync` executes an action for each item in place (the return value may break the loop)
 - `ToLinqArray` generates a lazy copy of the LINQ array contents (or optional a subset)
 - `ToArray` can optional create a subset
 - `Generate` allows you to use your own lazy item generator function